imran031387/mimran.github.io/_posts/articles/2017-06-21-first-look-drupa-resorvior-post-test.md

 3. In your webhost configuration, point `my-project.com` to `[MY_PROJECT]/docroot`
 4. Install Reservoir by going to `http://my-project.com`

-Once you done with the installation you are all see to use your backend below video will show how it's look like when you first login to the system.
+Once you done with the installation you are all set to use your backend, below video will show how it's look like when you first login to the system.

 <iframe width="560" height="315" src="//www.youtube.com/embed/p_AmlPvejmQ" frameborder="0"> </iframe>